kalisio/kano/docs/guides/installing-kano.md

 :::

 ::: warning
-To simplify the tutorial we do not configure the ingress resources of Minikube.
+To simplify the tutorial we do not configure the ingress ressources of Minikube.
 :::

-::: details kano.yaml - Provide values to configure the Kano helm chart.
+::: details kano.yaml - Provided values to configure the Kano helm chart.
 <<< ../.vitepress/public/kano.yaml
 :::

-Kano comes with a default set of users but you should change this default configuration for a public deployment and avoid leaking login/passwords.
+Kano comes with a default set of users but you should change this default configuration for a public deployment to avoid leaking login/passwords.
 Similarly, Kano comes with a default set of layers targeting geospatial services deployed by [Kargo](https://kalisio.github.io/kargo/) and you should add your own data layers instead.
 This is done by configuration using the following files:

 ::: details local.cjs - Used to override the default backend configuration and setup a default user.
 To be put in the `kano/api/config` directory.